MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## Workspace lineage view

-When creating shortcuts between multiple lakehouses within a workspace, you can visualize the shortcut relationships through the workspace lineage view.
+When creating shortcuts between multiple Fabric items within a workspace, you can visualize the shortcut relationships through the workspace lineage view.
 Select the **Lineage view** button (:::image type="icon" source="media\onelake-shortcuts\lineage-view-button.png":::) in the upper right corner of the Workspace explorer.

 :::image type="content" source="media\onelake-shortcuts\lineage-view.png" alt-text="Screenshot of the lineage view screen." lightbox="media\onelake-shortcuts\lineage-view.png":::

 > [!NOTE]
 > The lineage view is scoped to a single workspace.
-Shortcuts to locations outside the selected workspace don’t appear.
+Shortcuts to locations outside the selected workspace won't appear.

 ## Known issues and limitations

+- **Limits**
+  - The maximum number of shortcuts per Fabric item is 10,000.
+  - The maximum number of shortcuts in a single OneLake path is 10.
+  - The maximum number of direct shortcut to shortcut links is 5.
+  - The maximum number of segments in a OneLake path is 200.
+- **Known issues**
+  - Target path of a shortcut can't contain "%" characters.
+  - Shortcuts with space characters in the name won't be discovered as delta tables in the Lakehouse.
+  - OneLake shortcuts pointing to ADLS or S3 shortcuts isn't supported.
+  - Additional shortcuts can't be created inside ADLS or S3 shortcuts.
+  - Copy Blob api not supported for ADLS or S3 shortcuts.
+  - Shortcuts don't support nonlatin characters.
+  - ADLS and S3 shortcut target paths can't contain reserved characters from RCF 3986 section 2.2.
-- Private endpoints aren't currently supported for shortcuts to ADLS Gen2.
+  - Private endpoints aren't currently supported to ADLS and S3 shortcuts
   - ADLS Gen2 shortcuts must point to DFS endpoint.
 Blob endpoints aren't currently supported.
-- Private endpoints aren't currently supported for shortcuts to S3.
+  - Copy function doesn't work on shortcuts that directly point to ADLS containers.
+It's recommended to create ADLS shortcuts to a directory that is at least one level below a container.
   - S3 shortcuts are read only.
-- The maximum depth of nested shortcuts is 10.
-- Shortcuts to KQL DB tables aren't discovered as tables in Lakehouse.
-- Spaces in shortcut names won't be discovered as delta tables.
-- shortcut paths can't contain “%” characters.
-- Copy function doesn't work on shortcuts that directly point to ADLS containers.
-It's recommended to create ADLS shortcuts be created to a directory that is at least one level below a container.
+  - KQL databases don't currently support data in the delta format.
+Tables in a KQL database are only exported to OneLake as parquet files.
+Shortcuts in KQL databases that contain delta formatted data in the target aren't recognized as tables.

 ## Next steps